Eschatologue/CM_wiki/docs/class/paladin/sentry.md

 You gain the [Strongbow] Fighting Style.
 If you already have this Fighting Style, the bonus damage it grants increases to +2.
 This Fighting Style cannot be replaced.

-Additionally, whenever you hit a creature with a ranged weapon attack, you can use your Divine Smite feature or any Paladin smite spell (e.g. *Searing Smite*, *Thunderous Smite*) with that attack.
+Additionally, whenever you hit a creature with a ranged weapon attack, you can use your Divine Smite feature or any Paladin smite spells (e.g. *Searing Smite*, *Thunderous Smite*) with that attack.
 However, the damage dice for these features are reduced by one size (e.g. d6 becomes d4, d10 becomes d8, etc.).

 [Strongbow]: ../../character-creation/feat/feat-fighting-style.md#strongbow